SageHack/hacklair/content/learn-linux.md

 ## Ubuntu

 The easiest way to learn is to install [Ubuntu for desktop](http://www.ubuntu.com/download/desktop).
-LTS stand for Long Term Support.
-It’s more stable so that’s what you want to started.
+LTS stands for Long Term Support.
+It’s more stable so that’s what you want to start.

 ### The terminal

-This is where Linux hold it’s power.
+This is where Linux holds it’s power.
 Your first step should be to learn how to install/remove software with it.
 There’s nothing like installing your favorite software without going through a clumsy wizard and tons of legal user agreements.

 Use the terminal whenever you can.
 I wrote [a guide for that](/learn-linux-terminal/) too!